 The NMFS is responsible for overseeing Regional Fishery Management Councils that are established under the Magnuson-Stevens Act.
 These councils are used to create and implement Fishery Management Plans, which help conserve and manage important fisheries in the United States (50 CFR Chapter 6).
 One management strategy used is the creation of Gear Restricted Areas, some of which are included in the National System of marine protected areas.
-There are four Gear Restricted Areas in the Study Area (see Table 6.1-1).
+There are four Gear Restricted Areas in the Study Area (see Table 6.1-2 and Figure 6.1-1 through Figure 6.1-4).

-6.1.2.5 National Parks
+6.1.2.5 National Parks and Seashores

-The National Park Service administers all national parks, national seashores, and some of the national recreation areas and national monuments to conserve the scenery and the natural and historic objects and wildlife contained within.
+The National Park Service administers all National Parks, National Seashores, and some of the National Recreation Areas and National Monuments to conserve the scenery and the natural and historic objects and wildlife contained within.
 Park managers control all park usage to ensure that park resources and values are preserved for the future; they must always seek ways to avoid, or to minimize to the greatest extent practicable, adverse impacts on park resources and values.
 In general, military activities are discouraged in parks; the use of weaponry is not allowed, and unacceptable impacts from aircraft overflights (e.g., flights that unreasonably interfere with the atmosphere of peace and tranquility, or the natural soundscape maintained within the park) should be avoided.
 Unacceptable impacts are those that fall short of impairment but are still not acceptable within a particular park's environment, as determined by the professional judgment of the park manager in accordance with National Park Service Management Policies 2006 (National Park Service, 2006a).
 Military services may request the use of park areas for noncombat exercises.
 Permits are approved at the discretion of the park superintendent.
-There are eight National Seashores, two Marine National Monuments, four National Parks, one National Recreation Area, and one National Historic Park and Ecological Preserve in the Study Area (see Table 6.1-1).
+There are nine National Seashores, two Marine National Monuments, five National Parks, two National Monuments, two National Recreation Areas, two National Historic Parks, one National Historic Memorial, one National Historic Site, and one National Historic Park and Ecological Preserve in the Study Area (see Table 6.1-2 and Figure 6.1-1 through Figure 6.1-4).